The Wind in the Willows (1995 film)

-The Wind in the Willows is a 1995 British animated television film directed by Dave Unwin and written by Ted Walker, and based on the 1908 novel of the same name, a classic of children's literature by Kenneth Grahame.
-It was produced by the TVC (Television Cartoons) in London.
+The Wind in the Willows is a 1995 British animated television film directed by Dave Unwin and written by Ted Walker.
+It is based on the 1908 novel The Wind in the Willows by Kenneth Grahame.
+It was produced by the TVC (Television Cartoons) in London for Carlton UK Productions, in association with HIT Entertainment and The Family Channel.
+It was first broadcast in the United Kingdom on ITV on 25 December 1995.
+In the United States, it premiered at the Palm Springs International Film Festival on 6 January 1996 and was broadcast on The Family Channel on 8 September 1996.